wholewheattoast/css_scraps/README.md

 # Custom CSS scraps

-So far mostly to de-crapify Flickr's YUK bar, and The excessive advertising on Tumblr.
+So far mostly to de-crapify Flickr's YUK bar, and excessive advertising on Tumblr.

 To install download the [ZIP File](https://github.com/wholewheattoast/css_scraps/archive/master.zip) or clone